tcstrength/awesome-tech/markdowns/rest.md

 As we discused above, the product is resource, we use /product to identify that resource and use GET, POST, PUT, DELETE operations to control that resource.

 In a banking system, we have many resources like customers, cards, and products, each of them must be controlled by one URN and a resource maybe embeded into another resource like /customers/1/cards but at a time we only use one URL to control one resource.
-How we can get cards with get customers information, impossible!, at least two requests.
+How we can get cards without get customers information, impossible!, at least two requests.